PSJacoby/LUMETRIC/docs/Configuration/Install.md

     !!!
 Tip "Getting started with MicroManager"
         A detailed description of the Micro-Manager user interface and basic workflows is available in the official user guide: [MM User Guide](https://micro-manager.org/Version_2.0_Users_Guide)

+    !!!
+Tip "Make sure you have set enough memory" Both ImageJ and MM need to have enough memory.
+What to set depends on your RAM.
+Restart MM after changing these settings.
+        For ImageJ: Edit > Options > Memory and Threads For MM: Tools > Options > Sequence buffer size

 ### Implementing LUMETRIC as Quick-Access-Button

 LUMETRIC *lite* is distributed as a Micro-Manager BeanShell script and does not